angelineolapa/New_Exporter_Success/README.md

 2. Start a free web service
 3. Give access to github repository
 4. Manually deploy container
-The app is available at: https://new-exporter-success.onrender.com/ (unfotunately it takes a while to load!).
+The app is available at: https://new-exporter-success.onrender.com/.

 ## 6. Reproducibility